AswinChand97/SafeCharger/README.md

 The application needs a lot of improvements.
 Only the basic functionality is ready as of now.
 I will just list down the things need to be done :

 * Use of rate of charge to calculate the estimated time of 85% charge.
 (The logic has been commented).
-Need to use [Shared preferences](https://developer.android.com/training/data-storage/shared-preferences)
+Need to use [Shared preferences](https://developer.android.com/training/data-storage/shared-preferences) - This is done :)
 * There is no UI as of now.
-(Just the hello word :P).
+(Just the instructions of the usage :P).
 So atleast a simple UI needs to be shown about the efficient usage of battery or tips.
 * The notification should be something like an alarm or a call which seeks the attention of the user.
-The notification should also have a `turn-off` option.
+The notification should also have a `turn-off` option. - This is partially done now.

 The above list may grow with time.

 PS : I am not an android developer.
 So there will be lot of code issues.
 Please feel free to suggest the corrections and contribute to this simple project.